AlmaLinux/almalinux.org/README.md

 [![almalinux.org](./screenshot.png)](https://almalinux.org)

-This repository contains website source code for future https://almalinux.org.
+This repository contains website source code for https://almalinux.org.

 This website is built with Python using Django web framework.
 It uses MariaDB as database backend, Docker and docker-compose for development environment deployment, and Pipenv is used to track project